Philippa Spurway Interior Architect

 Now The Project Can Start

-The builders started by taking down the ruined part of the villa.
-All the stone that is in good enough condition must be saved for rebuilding this part of the house.
+The builders began by dismantling the ruined part of the villa.
+All the stone that is in good enough condition must be preserved for rebuilding this section of the house.

 6371F0BF-806E-45CB-91AE-997FB26FE9FC_1_201_a